-So why choose to make your way on a donkey, on an everyday beast of burden, your feet almost dragging on the ground?
-And who are these people running, bending low, to spread their precious cloaks on the road before you, waving palm branches and shouting, "Save us!
-Hosanna to the Son of David!"?
-What is the raw and urgent hope that rises in their songs?
-"Blessed is he who comes in the name of the Lord!"
-And, Jesus, why are you smiling?

-Because it is true what they are saying, though they can't yet know the whole of it.
+So why choose to make your way on a donkey,

+on an everyday beast of burden, your feet almost dragging on the ground?

+And who are these people running, bending low,

+to spread their precious cloaks on the road before you, waving palm branches and shouting, saying, though they can't yet know the whole of it.